ua-community/ua-extensions/systems/browser.md

 ## Threat models

-Malicious intent in order to gain access to a user's data, financial info, activities, etc. Done through the methods described above.
+Malicious intent in order to gain access to a user's data, financial info, activities, etc. Done through the methods described above in the cons section.

 ## Use cases & numbers